Amnesty for Polish citizens in the Soviet Union: History

 The Soviet Union invaded Poland in 1939, breaking relations with the Polish government and repressing Polish citizens in the occupied territories.
 The outbreak of the Soviet-German War in 1941 and Sikorski-Mayski Negotiations led to the change of Soviet policies towards the Poles, as leniency was needed if Soviets were to recruit and create a Polish force under their command.
 On 12 August of that year Soviets issued an amnesty to Polish citizens.

 Those who could prove they were Polish citizens had their citizenship restored (it had been annulled in the aftermath of the Soviet invasion in 1939).
-Yet there was no clear definition of the "Polish citizenship" and eventually the Soviets limited it only to Polish ethnicity (which de facto covered some Polish Jews, but not the Ukrainian or Belorussians who were former citizens of the Second Polish Republic).
+Yet there was no clear definition of the "Polish citizenship" and eventually the Soviets limited it only to Polish ethnicity (which de facto covered some Polish Jews, but not the Ukrainian or Belarusians who were former citizens of the Second Polish Republic).
 The decree did not cover people imprisoned or under investigation by the Soviets; and it was common for 'special cases' to be denied the amnesty on technical grounds or even denied information about the amnesty or the possibility of joining the Polish forces.
 Also some commanders of labour camps refused to release Polish citizens enslaved in them.
 According to an NKVD document of 1 August, 381,220 people were to be covered by the amnesty; however the generally accepted figure was over 1.5 million were deported.

-The term amnesty is criticized in Polish historiography, as it implies the Soviet Union had a legal basis for persecute Polish citizens, some of whom were persecuted for "treason of Soviet Union", even though they had been Polish citizens in sovereign Poland, without ever breaking Polish law.
+The term amnesty is criticized in Polish historiography, as it implies the Soviet Union had a legal basis for persecuting Polish citizens.
+Some of them were persecuted for "treason of Soviet Union", even though they had been Polish citizens in sovereign Poland, without ever breaking Polish law.
 The Soviet Union claimed that the territories they occupied in 1939 were Russian, and by virtue of a referendum they had organised, the inhabitants of these territories were therefore Russian citizens.
-Whereas Polish Prime Minister Sikorski's critics in the Polish government-in-exile held the view that an "amnesty" could only be granted by a State to its own citizens and these citizens were Polish.
-Dr. Józef Retinger — of whom Anthony Eden had said that after Sikorski was the most important person in the negotiations — states that the blame for using the word "amnesty" rather than "release" was entirely on the Polish side and not the Russians.
+Whereas Polish Prime Minister Sikorski's critics in the Polish government-in-exile held the view that an amnesty could only be granted by a State to its own citizens and these citizens were Polish.
+Dr. Józef Retinger — of whom Anthony Eden had said that after Sikorski was the most important person in the negotiations — states that the blame for using the word amnesty rather than release was entirely on the Polish side and not the Russians.
 In his memoirs Retinger writes; "I am afraid that the responsibility for this lies on the shoulders of a good Polish diplomat, Mr Potulicki, who drafted this document.".
-According to Retinger, Potulicki had erroneously used the word "amnesty" and not "release" in the text of the treaty and there was no time to change the document before the signing took place.
+According to Retinger, Potulicki had erroneously used the word amnesty and not release in the text of the treaty and there was no time to change the document before the signing took place.